lcdb/lcdb-wf/docs/decisions.rst

 annotation instead of a curated version) will result in more features, which at face value might make the FDR adjustment more harsh in DESeq2.
 But DESeq2's independent filtering (not even testing those features with so few reads that they would not reach significance) guards against this.
-So we stick with the comprehensive annotations when available.
+So we stick with the **most comprehensive annotations when available.**

 .. _decisions-patterns: